-Please note that for the immediate future our meetings (unless otherwise stated) will be held at University Centre Shrewsbury, Guildhall, Frankwell Quay, Shrewsbury SY3 8HQ, not at the Lantern.
+Our meetings (unless otherwise stated) are held at University Centre Shrewsbury, Guildhall, Frankwell Quay, Shrewsbury SY3 8HQ.
 This is a central location, next to the Theatre Severn, with free parking in the evenings right outside in Frankwell car park.
 It is also about 10 minutes walk from the station.

 Shropshire has the Darwin Festival in February.
 We do not have a meeting that month, and members of Shropshire Humanist Group attend events during that time (see the News pages for updates).

 July (a weekend walk and lunch) and December (a meal) are socials.